Ringold Formation

 The Ringold Formation is a geologic formation in Eastern Washington, United States.
 The formation consists of sediment laid down by the Columbia River following the flood basalt eruptions of the Columbia River Basalt Group, and reaches up to 1000 ft thick in places.
 It preserves fossils dating back to the Neogene period.

 Exposures of the Ringold Formation can be found from Hanford Reach National Monument north to the Moses Lake area.
 Large portions of the formation are buried by other sediment deposits, extending as far as Wallula Gap southeast of Kennewick.
 In recent years, irrigation water entering the groundwater system has destabilized some Ringold Formation slopes and cliffs, causing landslides.
 The formation was named in 1917 for a school of the same name that existed at the time.
 Ringold School was located on the Franklin County side of the Columbia River to the south of Savage Island.

 Geology

 During the flood basalt eruptions before the sediments were laid down, the Columbia River followed a different route than it does today, taking it near the present-day sites of Yakima and Goldendale.
 North-to-south compression of the Columbia Plateau caused anticline folds like Rattlesnake Mountain and the Horse Heaven Hills to rise.

 These ridges provided geographic barriers, rerouting the river eastward toward the Tri-Cities with it eventually flowing through Wallula Gap.
-The Ringold Formation is the sediment laid down after this course change took place.
+During part of this period, the Columbia River was completely dammed leading to the development of a large lake covering the Yakima Valley and southern Columbia Basin.
+The Ringold Formation is the sediment laid down during the period of the lake's existence and while the route of the river was changing.

 Some of the sediments found as part of the formation may have been sourced from ancestral versions of other Pacific Northwest rivers like the Clearwater and Pend Oreille.
 Layers of volcanic ash can also be found, with thicknesses ranging from being barely noticeable to 4 ft thick.